 (WD) Weak Hyperintensional Distinctness: Expressions E and E* are weakly hyperintensionally distinct iff the extension of E at all the possible and impossible worlds is distinct from the extension of E* at all the possible and impossible worlds.

-Notice that we need to posit a rich sphere of impossible worlds: for we need there to be some impossible world in which not only is presentism false (despite being necessarily true) but also in which eternalism is true (despite the fact that these theories are metaphysically equivalent) in order that ‘presentism is true’ and ‘eternalism is true’ are weakly hyperintensionally distinct.
-Likewise, we want to be able to model the fact that ‘Bob believes that [A] grounds [B]’ but that ‘Bob does not believe that [C] grounds [B]’ even though ‘[C]’ and ‘[A]’ are names for the same fact.
+Notice that we need to posit a rich sphere of impossible worlds; for we need there to be some impossible world in which not only is presentism false (despite being necessarily true) but also in which eternalism is true (despite the fact that these theories are metaphysically equivalent) in order that ‘presentism is true’ and ‘eternalism is true’ are weakly hyperintensionally distinct.
+Likewise, we want to be able to model the fact that Bob believes that [A] grounds [B]’ is true but that ‘Bob believes that [C] grounds [B]’ is false, even though ‘[C]’ and ‘[A]’ are names for the same fact.
 Thus we want the sentences ‘[A] grounds [B]’ and ‘[C] grounds [B]’ to have different weak hyperintensions.
-If we model weak hyperintensionality in terms of functions from worlds to extensions, then we need there to exist an impossible world in which [A] grounds [B] but [C] does not ground [B] (bearing in mind that ‘[A]’ and ‘[C]’ are names for the same fact).
+If we model weak hyperintensionality in terms of functions from worlds to extensions, then we need there to be an impossible world in which [A] grounds [B] but [C] does not ground [B] (bearing in mind that ‘[A]’ and ‘[C]’ are names for the same fact).

 The problem is that any model that is sufficiently fine-grained to model weak hyperintensionality will, arguably, be too fine-grained to model strong hyperintensionality.
 Strong hyperintensions are those that make distinctions more fine-grained that those at the intensional level, but make only those distinctions that are real.

 If we wanted to model strong hyperintensionality in terms of impossible worlds we would naturally do so by positing a less rich sphere of impossible worlds.
 In particular, we would allow that there exist only those impossible worlds that represent genuinely distinct ways things cannot be.
 For instance, while we will hold that there exists a world in which some necessary truth is false—and thus a world in which presentism is false—we will reject the claim that there exists any world in which ‘presentism is true’ and ‘eternalism is true’ take different truth-values.
 If presentism and eternalism are metaphysically equivalent then they say the very same thing.
 There are impossible worlds that represent impossible states of affairs such that, in those worlds, presentism is false.
-But whichever way those impossible worlds are, will be a way that makes ‘eternalism is true’ false.
+But whichever way those impossible worlds are will be a way that makes ‘eternalism is true’ false.
 There will be no impossible world in which presentism is true and eternalism is false (or vice versa) since that is not a genuine impossibility.

 With that view about the sphere of impossible worlds it will be natural to say that sentences S and S* are strongly hyperintensionally equivalent iff the set of possible and impossible worlds that is the extension of S is identical to the set of possible and impossible worlds that is the extension of S*.
-More generally, it will be natural to define strong hyperintensional equivalence and strong hyperintensional distinctness in just the same way as we defined weak hyperintensional equivalence and distinctness, except that the sphere of impossible worlds included in the semantic model of weak hyperintensions will be different (i.e. larger) than the sphere of impossible worlds included in the semantic model of strong hyperintensions.
-We use the phrase ‘genuinely’ impossible’ to refer to the sphere of impossible worlds that represent the genuine impossibilities.
+More generally, it will be natural to define strong hyperintensional equivalence and strong hyperintensional distinctness in just the same way as we defined weak hyperintensional equivalence and distinctness, except that the sphere of impossible worlds included in the semantic model of weak hyperintensions will be different (i.e., larger) than the sphere of impossible worlds included in the semantic model of strong hyperintensions.
+We use the phrase ‘genuinely impossible’ to refer to the sphere of impossible worlds that represent the genuine impossibilities.
 We then get the following pair of definitions: